manuelbl/sx127x-probe/README.md

 - PA9: TX

 Additionally, a 1 kHz square wave is output to measure the accurracy of the probe clock.
-If the output signal deviates from 1 kHz, it can be corrected in software (line 21 in `main.cpp`).

 - PA1: 1 kHz reference clock

 ## Project

-The software project is created using STM32Cube HAL library and [PlatformIO](https://platformio.org/).
+The software project uses the STM32Cube HAL library and [PlatformIO](https://platformio.org/).

 ## Architecture